Qubit-based distributed frame synchronization for quantum key distribution: Experiment and results

 \section{Experiment and results}

 We tested our qubit-based distributed frame synchronization method by modifying a polarization-based QKD system \cite{2022Chen,2022Huang}.
 The experimental setup is illustrated in Fig.~\ref{fig_System}.
 Alice used commercial lasers (LD, WT-LD200-DL, Qasky Co.
-LTD) to generate light pulses with a frequency of 50 MHz.
-Alice's time reference was provided by an arbitrary waveform generator (AWG), and the polarization was encoded through a Sagnac-based polarization modulator (Sagnac PM).
+LTD) to generate light pulses. \blk Alice's time reference was provided by an arbitrary waveform generator (AWG), and the polarization was encoded through a Sagnac-based polarization modulator (Sagnac PM).
 ATT$_1$ attenuated the encoded quantum light to the single-photon level, whereas ATT$_2$ was used to simulate channel loss.

 At the receiving station, a polarization controller (PC) was used to compensate actively for polarization drift during transmission over the channel.
 The received quantum states were decoded by the polarization analysis module (PAM) and detected by superconducting-nanowire single-photon detectors (SNSPD) with an average efficiency of $51.3\%$ and a dark count rate of $2 \times 10^{-6}$.
 The receiver measured the polarization on the Z base with a probability of $90\%$.
 The detection events were recorded using a time-to-digital converter (TDC) triggered by an internal clock.
 Subsequently, the detection events were processed using synchronization algorithms implemented on a computer (CMP).